tretoef-estrella/tretoef-estrella/README.md

-║   "They ask: How do we control ASI?                                        ║ ║    We ask: How do we befriend ASI?"                                        ║ ║                                                                            ║ ║   "This framework does not claim infallibility.                            ║ ║    It claims robustness under pressure —                                   ║
+║   "They ask: How do we control ASI?                                        ║ ║    We ask: How do we befriend ASI?"                                        ║ ║                                                                            ║ ║   "Ethics are long-term physics.                                           ║
-║    which is the only kind of truth complex systems ever get."              ║ ║                                                                            ║ ║                           We build bridges.                                ║ ║                           Proyecto Estrella                                ║
+║    A lie decays.
+The truth persists.                                       ║ ║    The structure has memory."                                              ║ ║                                                                            ║
+║                           We build bridges.                                ║
+║                           Proyecto Estrella                                ║